Codecademy/docs/content/general/concepts/back-end/back-end.md

 - Sinatra, a lightweight Ruby framework for building web apps.
 - [Ruby on Rails](https://www.codecademy.com/resources/docs/ruby/ruby-on-rails), a more robust Ruby framework that follows the model-view-controller standard.
-- Django, a Python framework that offers dynamic HTML pages.
+- Django, a Python framework that offers dynamic [HTML](https://www.codecademy.com/resources/docs/html) pages.
-- Flask, a ligher Python framework meant for rapid development.
+- Flask, a lighter Python framework meant for rapid development.
 - [Express](https://www.codecademy.com/resources/docs/open-source/express), a framework for building back-end APIs with JavaScript.
 - Spring, a Java framework that can be used to build back-end APIs.